The Golden Circle

 Can you do the Golden Circle in Winter?

-The Golden Circle is most certainly doable in Winter and the sights are stunning when decorated with snow and ice.
+The Golden Circle is a great day trip for all times of year and most certainly doable in Winter.
+The sights and surroundings are stunning when decorated with snow and ice.
 Still, it is important to dress well, have proper good hiking shoes (some even like to have ice grips under their shoes, which you can purchase at any gas station) and to have some experience in driving in snow and ice.
+However, those that would rather not drive in winter needn’t worry as the golden circle tours are by far the most popular tours in Iceland.